perlundq/yajsync/CONTRIBUTING.md

 http://geosoft.no/development/javastyle.html, with the following
 exceptions:

-8  Fields must be prefixed with `_` and referenced without an explicit this.
+- #8.
+Fields must be prefixed with `_` and referenced without an explicit this.
-61 Indentation must be `4` and must consist of only whitespace.
+- #61.
+Indentation must be `4` and must consist of only whitespace.
-65 `else` clause must be on same line as previous closing bracket.
+- #65. `else` clause must be on same line as previous closing bracket.
-72 Single line statement `if-else`, `for` or `while` statements must
+- #72.
+Single line statement `if-else`, `for` or `while` statements must always use brackets.
-    always use brackets.
+- #73. `case 100: // NOT case 100 :`
-73 `case 100: // NOT case 100 :`
+- #74.
+Method names can _not_ be followed by a whitespace when it is followed by another name.

-74 Method names can _not_ be followed by a whitespace when it is followed by another name.
+Misc:
 - No tabs, no carriage returns, no trailing whitespace.
 - Lines should be at most 80 characters long.
 - Default to immutable fields and strive for possibly immutable